Highlights. If current global online shopping trends continue, e-commerce will be worth $8.91 trillion by 2030.

 As online accessibility continues to increase, so will e-commerce revenue and participation.

-• An estimated 2.77 billion global consumers shop online in 2025
+• An estimated 2.77 billion global consumers shopped online in 2025.

 • Projections indicate 2.96 billion global online shoppers in 2030.